pohss-com-sg/I-ATE-I8/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by our conference group name 'i8' (a homophone of 'I ATE')
-- This project was based on...
 - Many thanks to...
   - [https://bulldogjob.com/readme/how-to-write-a-good-readme-for-your-github-project] for the README.md reference